Colossal Spontaneous Hall Effect and Emergent Magnetism in KTaO$_3$ Two-Dimensional Electron Gases

+Three different contributions to the transverse response can be identified, which become clearer if we decompose the Hall response into its symmetric and antisymmetric components.
+This decomposition is shown in Fig. \ref{fig:AntiSymm}(a-f) for the data shown in Fig. \ref{fig:HallEffect2K}, which was measured at 2.25 K. The first contribution is just the ordinary Hall effect, which is the part of the transverse response that is antisymmetric in field.
+This is shown in Figs. \ref{fig:AntiSymm}(d), (e) and (f) for the (001), (110), and (111) devices, respectively.
+The slope of this linear component for the (110) and (111) devices is roughly twice that for the (001) device, but the slopes increase in magnitude for all three orientations with decreasing $V_g$, as expected for an electron-like conducting gas.

+The second contribution is the hysteresis observed at lower temperatures.
 Hysteretic behavior in the MR is usually associated with long range ferromagnetic order in the system that interacts with the conduction electrons, with the fields at which the hysteresis occurs corresponding to the coercive field of the ferromagnet.
-To demonstrate that the hysteresis we observe does indeed arise from magnetic order, Fig. 3D shows the longitudinal MR of the (001) sample in perpendicular field at $V_g=80$ V, with progressively larger values of an in-plane field $H_\parallel$ applied.
-It can be seen that by $H_\parallel\sim$ 100 mT, the hysteresis in $H_\perp$ is completely suppressed, suggesting that once the ferromagnetic moments are fully aligned in plane, they no longer can give rise to hysteresis in the MR.
+To demonstrate that the hysteresis we observe does indeed arise from magnetic order, Fig. \ref{fig:HallEffectmK}(d) shows the longitudinal MR of the (001) sample in perpendicular field at $V_g=80$ V, with progressively larger values of an in-plane field $H_\parallel$ applied.
+It can be seen that by $H_\parallel\sim$ 100 mT, the hysteresis in $H_\perp$ is completely suppressed, suggesting that once the ferromagnetic moments are fully aligned in-plane, they no longer can give rise to hysteretic MR.